jncano/vpc/errors.md

 ## duplicate_error
 **Message**: The input provided already exists.

-The resource specified in the request already exists.
-Select another value.
-The input provided already exists.
+The resource you've specified already exists.
+To address this issue, use a different name for the resource you want to create.
+For example, when creating a new VPC,  first call get VPC using id `GET "/v1/vpcs/{id}”`, review list of names for the VPCs already created and choose a name that is unique.

 ## floating_ip_in_use
 **Message**: The floating IP is in use.